 When the author James Baldwin called New York City "spitefully incoherent" he could have been referring to any district or neighborhood between the upper class residences facing Central Park and the Financial District.
 In between are neighborhoods that were created by a slow-motion cyclone of brick and mortar, glass, stone and steel up through the middle of Manhattan.
-That path of creative destruction left behind Museum Mile, the Fifth Avenue shopping district, Times Square, the Garment District and Herald Square, Murray Hill and the Empire State Building, Madison Square and the Flatiron Building, the Village and Union Square, NoHo and SoHo, Chinatown and the Lower East Side, Tribeca, and finally City Hall and the Financial District.
+That path of tearing down and building up left behind Museum Mile, the Fifth Avenue shopping district, Times Square, the Garment District and Herald Square, Murray Hill and the Empire State Building, Madison Square and the Flatiron Building, the Village and Union Square, NoHo and SoHo, Chinatown and the Lower East Side, Tribeca, and finally City Hall and the Financial District.
 These are the parts of New York City that contain the history of the city's move uptown through the island.

 My walking tours decipher the incredible interplay of histories of residential neighborhoods, districts for shopping, theaters, hotels, museums, as well as defunct factory districts for printing and publishing and garment related manufacturing, as they all, in successive waves, moved up through the middle of the island.